ukparliament/weeknotes.data-search/9/index.md

 The search product team spent some time analysing and clustering the feedback gathered since search went live.

 Robert helped with some new search ‘support’ issues.
 Most of his week was spent looking over the search feedback, being told how to do that and then that happening.
 There was a lot of comment and analysis.

-Robert is due to meet folks from the House of Commons Library to discuss their requirements for search, particularly with regard to finding research briefings.

 ### Machines that do learning